-Isla Millar’s work explores the human condition and our interaction with the world in which we live.
+My work explores the human condition - who we are, how our experiences shape us as individuals and our interaction with the world in which we live.

-Her own experiences are often a catalyst for a body of work, leading her to research wider concepts which are in turn developed through making.
-Materials and process are integral to the meaning of the work.
-Whilst the concept provides a framework there is a reciprocity with making which helps inform and shape the idea.
+People’s lived experience is often the catalyst for a body of work, leading me to research wider themes which are in turn developed through making.
+Materials and process are integral to the meaning of my work - whilst the concept provides a framework, there is a reciprocity with making which helps inform and shape the idea.

-Millar sees as much value in the creative process as the end result.
-Different materials are brought together using different techniques to give concepts material and form.
-Porcelain is a recurring element, often playing the central role in combination with diverse materials such as metal, thread, rubber and paper.
-Finished works are typically an installation or group of crafted objects.
+I use a diverse range of materials and techniques to give concepts material and form.
+Porcelain is a recurring element, often playing the central role in combination with metal, thread, rubber, paper and fabric.
+Finished works are typically an installation or collection of crafted objects.